-At September 26, 2021, we occupied the following facilities (square footage in millions):
+At September 25, 2022, we occupied the following facilities (square footage in millions):

 United States Other Countries Total

-Owned facilities 4.5 0.3 4.8
+Owned facilities 4.4 0.7 5.1

-Leased facilities 1.0 6.4 7.4
+Leased facilities 0.8 6.7 7.5

-Total 5.5 6.7 12.2
+Total 5.2 7.4 12.6

-Our headquarters and certain research and development and network management hub operations are located in San Diego, California.
-We also operate leased manufacturing facilities in Germany, China and Singapore; and we own and lease properties around the world for use as sales and administrative offices and research and development centers, primarily in the United States, India and China.
+Our headquarters and certain of our research and development and network management hub operations are located in San Diego, California.
+We also operate leased manufacturing facilities in China, Germany and Singapore, and we own and lease properties around the world for use as sales and administrative offices and research and development centers, primarily in the United States, India and China.
 Our facility leases expire at varying dates through 2032, not including renewals that are at our option.
-Several other owned and leased facilities are under construction totaling approximately 960 thousand additional square feet, primarily related to the construction of new facilities in India and Taiwan.
+Several other owned and leased facilities are under construction totaling approximately 2.3 million additional square feet, primarily related to the construction of new facilities in India.
 We do not identify or allocate facilities by operating segment.
-In response to the COVID-19 pandemic, beginning in fiscal 2020, we modified certain of our workforce practices, such as having the vast majority of our employees work from home.
-Such changes have impacted the physical utilization of certain of our non-manufacturing facilities during both fiscal 2021 and 2020; however, we believe that collectively our facilities are suitable and adequate for our present purposes.
-We have commenced a phased approach to returning our employees onsite, which included modifications to certain of our facilities as we adapt to a hybrid work environment.
-We are utilizing the feedback and insights gained through such phased approach taken to reopening our offices to assess the suitability, adequacy, productive capacity and utilization of our existing principal properties, which may result in changes to our physical property needs in the future.

 Information related to our additional capital requirements is provided in this Annual Report in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in the "Liquidity and Capital Resources" section under the heading "Additional Capital Requirements."
 Additional information on net property, plant and equipment by geography is provided in this Annual Report in "Notes to Consolidated Financial Statements, Note 8.
 Segment Information."